Read our Infosheets to learn more about your rights and obligations

 Drugs

-Body searches
+Body Searches

-Seventeen-year-old Patrick sometimes gets permission to use his grandfather’s car to “go out with his friends”.
-Little does his granddad know that, for some time now, Patrick has actually been using the car to make drug deliveries to his clients.
-Patrick’s free ride is about to end, though…last Saturday, his grandfather thought his car had been stolen, so he called the police.
+Seventeen-year-old Patrick sometimes has permission to use his grandfather’s car to go out with his friends.
+Little does his granddad know that Patrick has been using the car deliver drugs to his clients.

 Patrick is now facing drug trafficking charges.
 He wants to know whether the police had the right to search him the way they did.